Huynheddie/Hookit-Homework/README.md

 # Instructions:

 1. Make sure that the latest version of Node.js is installed (https://nodejs.org/en/download/)
-2. Open up a command prompt from the root directory and execute '**npm install**'
+2. Open up a command prompt in the project's root directory and run **npm install**
-3. After installation is finished, execute '**npm start**'
+3. After installation is finished, run '**npm start**'